osapon/halcyon/README.md

 You have your own Halcyon instance and want it to be listed here?
 Create an issue with the link and we will add it to the list.

 ## Blog
+- Release of Version 1.2.3 - All emojis do now work,fixed some bugs in the Nginx example config,fixed Windows-only design bug,improved text field performance
 - Release of Version 1.2.2 - Added an emoji picker,improved performance (emoji rendering),desktop notifications on notifications page work now
 - Release of Version 1.2.1 - New who to follow page with more recommendations,bugfix at search,profiles now ignore "show replies" setting,small login page changes
 - [Release of Version 1.2.0 - The next big step and a view into future](https://nikisoft.myblog.de/nikisoft/art/11626391/Halcyon-1-2-0-The-next-big-step-and-a-view-into-future)